 The gastric sleeve procedure is a minimally-invasive option for weight loss.
-At Transform Bariatrics in Rockville, Silver Spring, and Greenbelt, Maryland, skilled weight loss surgery specialist Hitesh P Amin, MD, offers minimally invasive robotic gastric sleeve surgery and endoscopic nonsurgical gastric sleeve procedures.
+At Transform Bariatrics in Rockville, and Greenbelt, Maryland, skilled weight loss surgery specialist Hitesh P Amin, MD, offers minimally invasive robotic gastric sleeve surgery and endoscopic nonsurgical gastric sleeve procedures.
 You can typically go home the day of your surgery, and the procedure often leads to dramatic weight loss.
 Learn more by calling the office or clicking the online scheduler now.

 Gastric sleeve, or sleeve gastrectomy, is the most common weight loss procedure.
 The procedure involves significantly reducing the size of the stomach, leaving it shaped like a thin tube (the sleeve) about the size of a banana.